 Plagiarism is intellectual theft.
-Plagiarism means submitting work as your own that is someone else's.
+To put it simply, plagiarism is a way that some students try to avoid putting in the work being asked of them, find a shortcut, and try to earn credit they do not actually deserve.
+It is also dishonest.
+Plagiarism means submitting someone else's work or ideas as your own without giving them credit.
 For example, copying material from a book or other source (like the internet) without acknowledging that the words or ideas are someone else's and not your own is plagiarism.
-If you copy an author's words exactly, treat the passage as a direct quotation and supply the appropriate citation.
-If you use someone else's ideas, even if you paraphrase the wording, appropriate credit should be given.
-You have committed plagiarism if you cut and paste from the internet without citing your sources, purchase a term paper, or submit a paper as your own that you did not write.
+If you copy an author's words exactly, treat the passage as a direct quotation and supply the appropriate citation with a Works Cited page.
+If you use someone else's ideas, even if you paraphrase (summarize or revise) the wording, appropriate credit should be given.
+The most obvious and blatant form of plagiarism is when a student cuts and pastes from the internet without citing sources, purchases a paper, or submits a paper as their own that they did not write.
+When given a research assignment, ask your teacher how they want you to cite your sources.
+When in doubt, just ask an ACPA staff member!